JangDai9/Automation-by-Selenium-in-Python/README.md

 # 04. Full_Page_Screenshot.ipynb
    - Website: https://photoloco.com.au
-   - Description: From the list of IDs provided, the program runs the links of IDs in the list one by one.
+   - Description: From the list of IDs provided, the program runs the links of IDs in the list individually.
 Then, take full screenshots of the detail pages of those codes and save the images in the folder.
    - Link record: https://youtu.be/e-mIfmgWLLc?si=jPqD-_dZz51HCbRX
    - Result Image:
    ![image](https://github.com/JangDai44/Automation-by-Selenium-in-Python/assets/69681508/3d7d513b-ef4d-4274-8b17-473f0ab6402a)